633 W 5th Street #2890

-Also, there are some other California state laws requiring employers to provide reasonable accommodations.
+Also, some other California state laws require employers to provide reasonable accommodations.
 And this also means to all pregnant employees.
 And this is even if their condition is not considered a disability.

 What About Leave from Work?

-If an employee is a victim of pregnancy discrimination or harassed, people call us.
+If an employee is a victim of pregnancy discrimination or harassment, people call us.
 When faced with this dilemma, a California pregnancy discrimination attorney can be of assistance.
 This experienced lawyer can advise the mother-to-be what her employee rights are.
-The lawyer can discuss the state and federal laws.
+The lawyer can discuss state and federal laws.

 When employers violate of pregnancy discrimination laws, a reputable and seasoned attorney can assist.

 Your lawyer’s job is recovering pregnancy discrimination damages.